Bob Katter: Katter's Australian Party (2011–present)

-In the 2013 election, however, Katter faced his first serious contest since his initial run for Kennedy in 1993.
-He had gone into the election holding the seat with a majority of 18 percent, making it the second-safest seat in Australia.
-However, reportedly due to anger at his decision to back Kevin Rudd (ALP) for Prime Minister following Julia Gillard's (Prime Minister) live cattle export ban (Rudd, within weeks, reopened the live export market), Katter still suffered a primary-vote swing of over 17 points.
-His name heavily associated with Rudd.
-In the end, Katter was re-elected on Labor preferences, suffering a two-party swing of 16 points to the Liberal National party.
+At the 2013 election, however, Katter faced his first serious contest since his initial run for Kennedy in 1993.
+He had gone into the election holding the seat with a majority of 18 percent, making it the second-safest seat in the country.
+However, reportedly due to anger at his decision to support Kevin Rudd for prime minister following Julia Gillard's live cattle export ban (Rudd, within weeks, reopened the live export market), Katter still suffered a primary-vote swing of over 17 points.
+In the end, Katter was re-elected on the preferences of Labor voters, suffering a two-party swing of 16 points to the Liberal National Party.

-In the 2016 election, Katter retained his seat of Kennedy, with an increased swing of 8.93 points toward him.
+At the 2016 election, Katter retained his seat of Kennedy, with an increased swing of 8.93 points toward him.

-On 15 August 2017 Katter announced that the Turnbull government could not take his support for granted in the wake of the 2017 Australian parliamentary eligibility crisis, which ensued over concerns that several MPs held dual citizenship and thus may be constitutionally ineligible to be in Parliament.
+On 15 August 2017, Katter announced that the Turnbull government could not take his support for granted in the wake of the 2017 Australian parliamentary eligibility crisis, which ensued over concerns that several MPs held dual citizenship and thus may be constitutionally ineligible to be in Parliament.
 Katter added that if one of the affected MPs, Deputy Prime Minister Barnaby Joyce, lost his seat, the Coalition could not count on his support for confidence and supply.

 In November 2018, Katter secured funds for three inland dam-irrigation schemes in North Queensland.

-In the 2019 election, Katter was returned to his seat of Kennedy with a swing of 2.9 points towards him, in spite of a redistribution of his electorate.
+At the 2019 election, Katter was returned to his seat of Kennedy with a swing of 2.9 points towards him, in spite of a redistribution of his electorate.
 In the 2022 election, he was re-elected again, and became the Father of the Australian House of Representatives following the retirement of Kevin Andrews.